The DEN: Digital Signage

 Student Affairs IT would like to provide our advertisers with a few templates that the Media Team has created.
 Feel free to use these as inspiration, or copy and paste your organization's information into them.

 Keep in mind these slides are most likely to be viewed at a glance.
 Short and sweet is most effective; images of people are very effective.
 Don't make the viewer work to read or understand your message.
 If you have any ideas, questions or comments for the DEN, please email the SAIT Media Team.
-Postings can be submitted via e-mail email@example.com.
+Postings can be submitted via e-mail email@example.com or by requesting the service through UM Solutions Center.

 Good Slide Grizzly Bear Photos © Copyright 2010 David Chudnov, FreeLargePhotos.com